 - a photocopy of your entitlement to Severe Disablement Allowance

 - a photocopy of your entitlement under the Armed Forces Compensation Scheme (tariff 1-8)

 - a photocopy of your entitlement to Veteran's Constant Attendance Allowance (full day rate, intermediate rate or exceptional rate)

-- a letter from your doctor (GP) which clearly states that you have one of the qualifying disabilities listed above - please use the 'request of medical evidence form' attached to a sheet of the GP's headed notepaper or stamped by the GP/your local clinic.
+- a letter from a registered medical professional, which clearly states that you have one of the qualifying disabilities listed above (please use the request for medical evidence form)

 You can apply for 'companion entitlement' if you are in receipt of:

 To qualify for free travel, your companion must board and leave the bus at the same stops as you.

 We'll electronically cancel your bus pass and 'hotlist' it if it's no longer valid for travel.

 There are a number of reasons why a bus pass may be cancelled:

 - if you've previously reported your pass as lost or stolen and it has been replaced - make sure you use only your most recent pass and destroy any older ones